abi83/yamdb_final/README.md

 Project link: http://yamdb.kromm.info/

-Dockerfile and docker-compose.yaml files is in source code, for quick deploy.
+Dockerfile and docker-compose.yaml files are in source code, for quick deploy.
-Fixture command is also included:
+Fixture commands are also included:
 `python manage.py create-users` and `python manage.py populate-titles`

-I hope this project would be useful for next generation Yandex.Practicum students and to anyone studying Python
+    I hope this project would be useful for next generation Yandex.Practicum students and for everyone who studies Python